 Having Trouble Registering?

-- Have your previous school(s) send NYU your final/official documents to your admissions office as soon as possible.
+- The student should have their previous school(s) send NYU the final/official documents to the admissions office as soon as possible.

-- *Undergraduates admitted since Fall 2020 who attended International Schools must have transcripts, national exam results, and graduation documents from schools outside of the United States sent to our partner, ECE, for authentication (and will be shared with NYU upon review completion).
-See Proof of Graduation Policy for more information.
+- Undergraduates admitted since Fall 2020 who attended international schools must have transcripts, national exam results, and graduation documents from schools outside of the United States sent to NYU's partner, ECE, for authentication.

-- If you believe your document(s) should have been received by NYU, contact Undergraduate Admissions, or SPS DAUS Admissions, or the appropriate graduate admissions office.
+- If the student believes their document(s) should have been received by NYU, they should contact Undergraduate Admissions, SPS DAUS Admissions, or the appropriate graduate admissions office.

 Transcripts can be emailed to admissions.ops@nyu.edu (preferred method) or mailed to: